 \section{The Scale Factor}

 The initial motivation for considering dark energy was the study of SNe Ia.
-A plot of the luminosity distance vs. red-shift $z$ seemed to indicate that, unlike a matter- or curvature-dominated universe, the universe was currently accelerating its expansion.
+A plot of the luminosity distance versus redshift $z$ seemed to indicate that, unlike a matter- or curvature-dominated universe, the Universe was currently accelerating its expansion.
 It is useful to understand how this comes about in the standard $\Lambda$CDM model, with $f(R,T) = R+2\Lambda$.
-We assume a spatially flat universe, with metric
+We assume a spatially flat Universe, with metric

 where $a$ is an arbitrarily normalized scale factor.
-It is evident from Eq.~(\ref{ConserveN}) that in this case the number density $n$ is conserved, and in the non-relativistic current universe we would have $\rho \propto n$, so that $\rho a^3$ will be a constant.
+It is evident from Eq.~(\ref{ConserveN}) that in this case the number density $n$ is conserved, and in the nonrelativistic current Universe we would have $\rho \propto n$, so that $\rho a^3$ will be a constant.
 The $tt$-component of Eq.~(\ref{Einstein EQ}) is then

 This equation can be solved exactly to yield $a \propto \sinh^{2/3}(\frac{3}{2} H_\Lambda t)$, where $H_\Lambda=\sqrt{\frac13\Lambda}$, which up to an arbitrary normalization constant has the asymptotic forms